jundalisay/sp/content/en/research/socrates/simple-republic/book-10/chapter-4b.md

 - Lachesis sings of the past.
 Lachesis laying hold of either in turn, first with one hand and then with the other.
 - Clotho sings of the present.
 Clotho from time to time assists with a touch of her right hand the revolution of the outer circle of the whorl or spindle.
 - Atropos sings the future.
 Atropos with her left hand touching and guiding the inner ones**.
 {{< /l >}}

-> **Superphyics Note: The mind categorizes cause & effect in 3 phases: past, present, and future.
-The lower chakras (outer whorls to Socrates) are concerned with the present, while the higher chakras (inner whorls) are concerned with the future.
+{{< n n="The mind categorizes cause & effect in 3 phases: past, present, and future.
+The lower chakras (outer whorls to Socrates) are concerned with the present, while the higher chakras (inner whorls) are concerned with the future." >}}